Search by Keyword

 On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform.
 Three BBC performances of "Love Me Do" are included therein, these being the January 26th, 1963 performance for the program "Saturday Club," the October 20th, 1963 performance for "Easy Beat," and the September 10th, 1963 performance for the program "Pop Go The Beatles."
 The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
 This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well..

-On November 9th, 2018, the Super Deluxe 50th Anniversary edition of the "White Album" was released, which includes 'take 18' of "Revolution 1" as recorded on May 30th, 1968.
-This 'take' includes Paul singing an ad lib version of "Love Me Do," as described above.
+On November 9th, 2018, the Super Deluxe 50th Anniversary edition of the "White Album" was released, which includes "take 18" of "Revolution 1" as recorded on May 30th, 1968.
+This take includes Paul singing an ad lib version of "Love Me Do," as described above.

 Not to be forgotten is the Ringo Starr June 15th, 1998 release “Vertical Man,” which features his remake of “Love Me Do.”
-While the album was not a monster smash, it reached a respectable #61 on the Billboard album charts in the US, the highest reaching Ringo album since the '70s.
+While the album was not a monster smash, it reached a respectable #61 on the Billboard album chart in the US, the highest reaching Ringo album since the '70s.
 Its success was possibly due to featuring Paul McCartney, George Harrison and even George Martin on various tracks.
 This album was quickly followed by his critically acclaimed October 19th, 1998 released “VH1 Storytellers” album, which also featured the song as broadcast on a Ringo Starr special on that cable network.

 The official 2023 stereo mix of "Love Me Do" (as detailed above) was first released on November 2nd, 2023 as a double a-side single with the last Beatles song "Now And Then."
 It was released for streaming and as a 7" vinyl single (on black, blue, clear and marble vinyl), a 12" vinyl single (on black and red vinyl), a 10" black vinyl single, a compact disc single and even a cassette single.